 Florida Household Employer Guide 2026

-Your household employee — a nanny, caregiver, housekeeper, gardener, or anyone who works in your FL home — is a W-2 employee.
-Florida is one of the simpler states for household payroll.
-Here's everything you need to know for 2026.
+Your household employee — a nanny, caregiver, housekeeper, gardener, or anyone who works in your Florida home — is a W-2 employee.
+Florida is one of the simpler states for household payroll: no state income tax, no state paid leave program, and only a few state-specific payroll steps.

 Start Payroll Free →When the rules apply